Student Accessibility Services (SAS)

 Current SAS students are invited to schedule a 30-minute appointment to discuss accessibility or accommodation needs, including letters of accommodation, Student Aid, or communicating with faculty.
 If you wish to discuss your accommodations or talk about ideas to support your learning, do not hesitate to schedule an appointment.

-Fall 2021 – For students whose accommodations have not changed and do not require an appointment, please complete this Accommodation Letter Request link as early in the term as possible.
+Spring-Summer Accommodation letters – For students whose accommodations have not changed and do not require an appointment, please complete this Accommodation Letter Request form as early in the term as possible.
 Your accommodation letters will be emailed to you and your professor within 2-3 working days of submitting the request.

-Current SAS students may book an appointment here:Schedule Appointment with Michelle Magnusson or call 204-727-9737.
+Current SAS students may book an appointment here:Schedule Appointment with Michelle Magnusson.

 For further information on services available to students with disabilities, please contact: